bmlt-enabled/Quick-NA-Meeting-Finder/README.md

 - French localization.
 - Added some basic fixes to make the app more responsive.
 - Compiled for iOS 11.
+- Added a link to the new instructions page.

 ***Version 1.1.0.3000* ** *- June 19, 2017*